justinhelmer/npm-publish-release/README.md

 As mentioned earlier, the key is _simplicity_.
 With no additional options, `npm-publish-release` will do all of the following:

 1. Bump the `PATCH` version in `package.json`.
-2. Create a new commit with the text `"Bumping to version X.X.X", and push it to master
+2. Create a new commit with the text `"Bumping to version X.X.X"`, and push it to master
 3. Publish a `tag` to `github`.
 4. Publish a release to `npm`.